-The ECFS major has developed two pathways for students to pursue in their degree program in the College of Education at the University of Washington.
+The ECFS major has developed two pathways for students to pursue their degree program in the College of Education at the University of Washington.
 The foundations of both pathways are the same in content and are required for the completion of a Bachelor of Arts (B.A.) major in Early Childhood and Family Studies (ECFS) in the Core Pathway and in the Teaching & Learning Option Pathway.
 Neither option provides teacher certification.
 In addition to the courses listed below, students must complete all other General Education requirements for the B.A. degree.

-Early Childhood & Family Studies Major: Sample Coursework
+Early Childhood & Family Studies Major:

 - ECFS 200 Introduction to Early Childhood & Family Studies (service learning) (3 credits)

 General Developmental Courses (16 credits)